Skip to content

 • 3.10.1

-The following dependency libraries need to be installed:
+The following dependencies need to be installed:

 • requests

-The installation method is as follows:
+Installation method is as follows:

 # python3